McCall Logo

 Year-Round Activities in Lake Cascade, Idaho

-Visit Lake Cascade State Park
+Hike, Bike, and Picnic at Lake Cascade State Park

 At Lake Cascade State Park, you can soak up the sun at our sandy beaches or go for a swim in the clear waters of Lake Cascade.
 You can also explore miles of hiking and biking trails, or try your hand at fishing, boating, and water sports such as windsurfing.